nmwsharp/diffusion-net/README.md

 The code assumes a GPU with CUDA support.
 DiffusionNet has minimal memory requirements; >4GB GPU memory should be sufficient.

+### Tips and Tricks
+TODO

+Some possible "gotcha"s:
+- DiffusionNet (with _spectral acceleration_, the usual mode) performs some precomputation on the CPU for each input.
+It only takes a few seconds, but this can be a significant runtime hit in a setting where every input is a different shape (such as applying the model .
+However, this can be worked around in some cases, such as the case where all inputs are deformations of a template (see below).

+## Thanks
+Snippets of code for dataset loaders come from [pytorch-geometric](https://github.com/rusty1s/pytorch_geometric), [HSN](https://github.com/rubenwiersma/hsn), and probably other sources too.
+Thank you!

 ## Human mesh segmentation example